mlflow/mlflow/docs/source/llms/gateway/index.rst

 .. warning::

     MLflow AI gateway is deprecated and has been replaced by `the deployments API <deployments>` for generative AI.
-See :ref:`gateway-deprecation` for migration.
+See :ref:`gateway-migration` for migration.

 The MLflow AI Gateway service is a powerful tool designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.